Chart Color Schemes

 Broulee - Tomakin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Broulee-Tomakin, as per the latest Census, consisted of 80.9% houses and 19.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
-Home ownership in Broulee-Tomakin was at 52.2%, with the rest of dwellings either mortgaged (27.5%) or rented (20.3%).
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro NSW's average of $1,517.
-The median weekly rent figure was recorded at $360, compared to Non-Metro NSW's $320.
-Nationally, Broulee-Tomakin's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Broulee-Tomakin, as recorded in the latest Census, houses accounted for 80.9% of dwellings, with other types such as semi-detached homes, apartments, and 'other' dwellings making up the remaining 19.1%.
+This differs slightly from Non-Metro NSW's composition of 84.3% houses and 15.7% other dwellings.
+Home ownership in Broulee-Tomakin stood at 52.2%, similar to Non-Metro NSW, with mortgaged properties at 27.5% and rented dwellings at 20.3%.
+The median monthly mortgage repayment was $1,733, higher than the Non-Metro NSW average of $1,517.
+Median weekly rent in Broulee-Tomakin was $360, compared to Non-Metro NSW's $320.
+Nationally, Broulee-Tomakin's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing